 The Competency Gap Analysis is an online tool that will help determine any gaps in your knowledge that you need to improve.
 It is important to note that the CGA is not a test; you do not simply pass or fail.
 Instead, the CGA is a way to evaluate your strengths and weaknesses according to the NACOR list of the National Competencies for Canadian opticians.
 Because of this, the CGA is divided into three sections:

 In Saskatchewan, you are not required to be a contact lens practitioner to be a licensed optician.
-As such, you are only required to completed the Core and Eyeglasses sections.
-However, if you have education and experience in fitting contact lenses, you can challenge all three sections.
+As such, you are only required to complete the Core and Eyeglasses sections.
+However, you can challenge all three sections if you have education and experience in fitting contact lenses.

 Each section will provide you with a series of multiple-choice questions.
 You will have 5 hours to complete the three sections with an optional short break after each section.
 You are not required to complete the Contact Lenses section if you are not planning on licensing as a contact lens practitioner.

 The CBI is also divided into the same three sections as the CGA.
 You will be asked about your experiences with dispensing eyeglasses and, if applicable, dispensing contact lenses.
 You will also be provided with hypothetical scenarios, where you will explain how you would address these scenarios.
 Each section takes approximately 1 hour to complete.

 The fee for the document assessment is $225.00.
 The CGA and CBI assessment fees are $650.00 per practice area (opticianry, contact lens practice).
 GST is applicable on the above-noted fees.